Perspective | A wealth tax is a good idea — if we had a different Supreme Court

 To be sure, the constitutional case against the proposed billionaire tax isn’t open and shut.
 If I were on the Supreme Court, I would say that the tax is constitutional and ought to be upheld.
 But I’m not on the Supreme Court — and six conservative justices appointed by Republican presidents are.
-Faced with a genuinely unresolved legal question for which there are “plausible” arguments on both sides, those justices would not have a hard time saying that the billionaire tax flunks the constitutional test.
+Faced with a genuinely unresolved legal question for which there are plausible arguments on both sides, those justices would not have a hard time saying that the billionaire tax flunks the constitutional test.

 For Democrats, that’s a real problem.
 President Biden has promised a “serious piece of legislation” that ensures that “the very wealthy … begin to pay their fair share.”
 If the billionaire tax is axed by the Supreme Court, it won’t accomplish the goal of making the very wealthy ante up.
 Biden also has vowed that his overall plan won’t “add a single penny to our deficit.”
 If the budget bill is passed and then the billionaire tax is struck down, the overall package certainly will increase the deficit.

-The constitutional objections to the billionaire tax are based on the direct tax clause in section 2 of Article I, which provides that “direct Taxes shall be apportioned among the several States … according to their respective Numbers.”
-(Another clause in section 9 of article I restates this rule.)
+The constitutional objections to the billionaire tax are based on the direct tax clause in Section 2 of Article 1, which provides that “direct Taxes shall be apportioned among the several States … according to their respective Numbers.”
+(Another clause in Section 9 of Article 1 restates this rule.)
 In other words, if a tax is a “direct tax,” and 1.5 percent of the U.S. population lives in Alabama, then 1.5 percent of the revenue from the tax needs to come from Alabama.
 If the billionaire tax is deemed to be a direct tax, then the apportionment requirement would be impossible to satisfy: According to Forbes, Alabama has no known billionaires, and neither does Alaska, Delaware, New Hampshire, North Dakota, Vermont or West Virginia.

 What counts as a “direct tax”?
 It’s never been crystal clear.
 According to James Madison’s notes from the Constitutional Convention, when Rufus King of Massachusetts asked the other delegates to explain the “precise meaning of direct taxation,” no one answered.
-Some of the Supreme Court’s early opinions suggest that direct taxes may be limited to land taxes and head taxes (head taxes being taxes where every person pays the same amount).
+Some of the Supreme Court’s early opinions suggest that direct taxes may be limited to land taxes and head taxes (head taxes are taxes where every person pays the same amount).

 But in the 1895 case Pollock v.
-Farmers’ Loan & Trust Co., the Supreme Court ruled 5-4 that the term “direct tax” encompasses taxes on both “real” and “personal” property.
+Farmers’ Loan & Trust Co., the Supreme Court ruled 5-to-4 that the term “direct tax” encompasses taxes on both “real” and “personal” property.
 (Real property is land and buildings; personal property is everything else, including financial assets like stocks and bonds.)
 The court went one step further in Pollock and said that taxes on income generated by real and personal property are also direct taxes subject to the apportionment requirement.

 The Pollock decision was extraordinarily controversial, and most legal scholars, including me, think the court got it wrong.
 Congress partially corrected the court’s error by passing the 16th Amendment, ratified in 1913, which provides that “taxes on incomes” do not need to be apportioned among the states.
 That amendment cleared the way for the modern system of federal income taxes.